Introduction

 Dried Grass

 Grass, cut at an optimum growth and then dried under a low temperature heat.
 The low heat extracts only the water from the grass, while retaining the nutritional value, and colour.
-Once the grass has cooled, it’s then packed to keep it fresh.
-I’ve been feeding Babe and Bob dried grass for two years, because they readily eat it with less waste.
+Then packing it to keep it fresh and dry.
+Provides a viable alternative to hay with a consistent quality.
+I’ve been feeding pet rabbits Babe and Bob dried grass for two years.
+Because they readily eat it with less waste.
 Hence, I don’t have to search for feeding hay they will actually eat.
 However, I still provide hay in their litter tray, mixed with a handful of dried grass, for them to forage.
 While their primary source of grass, I feed in bowls not large enough for them to use as a toilet.

 Water